What is a Gateway IP Address

 Default Gateways

-A default gateway is a common and most essential in networking.
-It’s the gateway through which devices inside a local network communicate to external networks.
+A default gateway is common and essential in networking.
+It’s the gateway through which devices inside a local network communicate with external networks.

 The primary function of the default gateway is to ensure all site traffic securely transmits to its destination.